traefik/traefik-migration-tool/readme.md

-# traefik-migration
+# traefik-migration-tool

-A tool to migrate from Traefik v1 to Traefik v2.
+A migration tool from Traefik v1 to Traefik v2.

 Features: